 Volunteers often assist with English classes, helping Ecuadorian children learn language skills that will be a valuable asset later on in their lives.

-*Please note there is an additional fee for Wildlife Conservation projects.
+*Please note there is an additional fee for this project.
 Contact World Endeavors for details.

 Volunteers stay with host families, where they share space, build relationships, practice language, and learn about traditional culture, food, home rituals, and customs.
 Host families are welcoming and friendly, usually middle class, and are hand-picked by the World Endeavors team to ensure that placements provide a safe and positive environment for the volunteer.
 Housing accommodations are modest, safe, and clean, but may differ from Western norms in terms of space or amenities.